rmaskey1/Complex-Matrix-Calculator/README.md

 # Complex Matrix Calculator #

 ### Repository Organization ###
-Each folder is a step in the process of developing this complex matrix calculator
+Each directory is a step in the process of developing this complex matrix calculator.
+Test files and source code are included in each directory.